abhinav/git-spice/doc/src/start/submit.md

     gs up
     ```

-2. Submit a PR.
+2. Submit a CR.

     ```bash
     gs branch submit
     ```

-3. Follow the prompts on-screen to create the PR.
+3. Follow the prompts on-screen to create the CR.

-The new PR will now be stacked on top of the previous one:
+The new CR will now be stacked on top of the previous one:
-GitHub will show `feat1` as the base branch for the PR.
+the remote will show `feat1` as the base branch for the CR.

 ## Modify mid-stack

-Modify the `feat1` branch and update the PR.
+Modify the `feat1` branch and update the CR.

 1. Check out `feat1`.